-If you are filing to report a federal change, this penalty will not be assessed if you file Form IL-1040-X and pay the tax you owe within 120 days of the federal acceptance date shown in Step 1, Line 5.
+If you are filing to report a federal change, this penalty will not be assessed if you file Form IL-1040-X and pay the tax you owe within 120 days of the federal acceptance date shown in Step 1, Line E.

-- a bad check penalty if your remittance is not honored by your financial institution. - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any ITR-85, Individual Income Tax First and Final Bill, we send you. - interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.
+- a bad check penalty if your remittance is not honored by your financial institution. - a cost of collection fee if you do not pay the amount you owe within 30 days of the date printed on any bill, we send you. - interest on unpaid tax from the day after the original due date of your return through the date you pay the tax.